hathitrust/lss_log_analysis/README.md

 * process_cgi.pl
   * General program for pulling out cgi parameters from a get URL sent to a CGI program.
 Required by parseClicklog.pl
 * parseJSON_logs.pl
   *  Program to parse application logs roger created in attempt to unify logging.
-These logs contain one json document per line.
-Note this was based on an earlier log program and needs a rewrite
+These logs contain one json document per line and are in /htapps/babel/logs/access.
+Note this program was a quick and dirty modification to  an earlier log program and needs a rewrite

-## TODO:   Write down location of the app logs that are the one json per line files
+#